Post

 Suspension

-• Description/Symptoms: Clunking or rattling noise over bumps.
+• Description/Symptoms: Clunking or rattling noises coming from the suspension, especially when going over bumps.
+Reduced handling stability.

 • Recalls: None Found